 - how to deal with overtime.

-I – Working Time Counting
+I – Work Time Calculation

-The legal framework for counting working hours
+The legal framework for calculating working hours

 The employer must count the actual working time of the employees, in order to verify that the legal maximum working times are not exceeded and to count the overtime worked by the employees, as well as the rest that they may have acquired.
 This statement is mandatory, the employer must keep documents available to the labor inspector to verify the working time of each employee.